Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/docs/computational-resources/command-line-basics.md

 ### Running Programs
 - `./program_name` - Runs an executable in the current directory
-- `python script.py` - Runs a Python script
+- `python script.py` - Runs a Python script (this assumes you have python installed on the machine)
-- `Rscript script.R` - Runs an R script

 ## Tips for Beginners

 1. **Use Tab Completion**: Press the Tab key to auto-complete file and directory names
 2. **Check Your Current Directory**: Always know where you are using `pwd` before running commands
-3. **Be Careful with `rm`**: Deleted files cannot be recovered from the trash
+3. **Be Careful with `rm`**: The shell will not ask twice.
+Deleted files cannot be recovered from the trash
 4. **Use `ls` Often**: Check what files are in your directory before making changes

 ## Common Issues and Solutions

 - **"Command not found"**: The program you're trying to run isn't in your PATH or isn't installed
-- **"Permission denied"**: You don't have the right permissions to execute the file
+- **"Permission denied"**: You don't have the right permissions to execute the file.
+You may need to ask the program creator to run `chmod`, or contact the system adminstrators for access to certain files.
 - **"No such file or directory"**: Check your spelling and current directory

 ## Further Reading